ArabianCoconut/Moneycontrol_api/README.md

 This is a python API for moneycontrol.com, which provides you with the news, latest news, and business news from moneycontrol.com in JSON format for your server's integration.

+Notes:
+* This API is not affiliated with moneycontrol.com in any way.
+* Master branch is for Docker implementation and Local branch is for local implementation.

 ## How to use api
 ```shell